otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 });
 ```

-2. Test MySQL database from within the NodeJS app
+2. Test MySQL database to send a request from within the NodeJS app

 ```js
 const chai = require('chai');